 Re-establishing Murray crayfish in South Australia

-In 2023, the Murraylands and Riverland Landscape Board, in collaboration with a number of partner organisations, undertook an ambitious trial to re-establish the virtually extinct Murray crayfish (Euastacus armatus) in the South Australian portion of the Murray River.
+The Murraylands and Riverland Landscape Board, in collaboration with a number of partner organisations, have undertaken an ambitious trial to re-establish the Murray crayfish in the South Australian portion of the Murray River.
 As an iconic native species and of cultural significance to First Nation’s communities, protecting the future of the Murray crayfish is of vital importance.

 Where did the released Murray crayfish come from?